NVIDIA/TensorRT-Model-Optimizer/speculative_decoding/README.md

 #### End-to-end Medusa Example

-This folder contains end-to-end runnable medusa fine-tuning pipeline where TinyLlama from huggingface is trained on ShareGPT dataset.
+This folder contains end-to-end runnable medusa fine-tuning pipeline where TinyLlama from huggingface is trained on Daring-Anteater dataset.

 First, we need to download the data: